exercism/configlet/README.md

 minisign -Vm configlet_4.0.0_linux_x86-64.tar.gz -P RWR9FAzgZvE/ZfMzAmaWmeQNtlYVGMvdHy99HG5jZkZ8WNYGl+whrQvE
 ```

-where the argument to `-P` is the configlet public key.
+where the above argument to `-P` is the configlet public key.

-The release is verified if (and only if) the output contains `Signature and comment signature verified`.
+The above command has verified the release archive if (and only if) the command's output contains `Signature and comment signature verified`.
 For example:

 ```text